Computer Science Course Outline

 - applications and professionalism – including artificial intelligence, graphics, security

-You also undertake assessed laboratory work, programming assignments, and a group project which reflects current industrial practice.
+You also undertake a group project which reflects current industrial practice.

-Students who don’t take the third Computer Science paper in Year 1 must take it in Year 2.
-They must then take the remaining Year 2 paper (covering several of the above topics at a more advanced level) in Year 3.
+Students who don’t take the third Computer Science paper in Year 1 must take it in Year 2, instead of one of the Part IB papers (which must then be taken in Year 3).

 Year 3 (Part II)

-You can choose from around 20 specialist courses (some options may not be available to those students taking a Year 2 paper in Year 3).
+You can choose 15 topics from a large selection (some options may not be available to those students taking a Year 2 paper in Year 3).
 These are examined across three papers to allow you to concentrate more on systems, theory or applications.
 The advanced topics are wide-ranging and usually include:

 - mobile and sensor networks, principles of communication